quynhchristinavu/pquynhvu.github.io/content/posts/mics/quote/_index.md

 * "We can't learn without pain." - Aristotle

 * "Luck is what happens when preparation meets opportunity." - Roman philosopher Seneca

+* "Errors using inadequate data are much less than those using no data at all." - Charles Babbage

+* "As far as the laws of mathematics refer to reality, they are not certain; and as far as they are certain, they do not refer to reality.* - Albert Einstein

+* "All models are wrong, but some are useful." - Statistician George E. P. Box

+* "The human animal differs from the lesser primates in his passion for lists of "Ten Best"." - Allen Smith

+* "Action speaks louder than words -- but not nearly as often." - Mark Twain

+* "There is something fascinating about science.
+One gets such wholesale returns of conjecture out of such a trifling investment of fact." - Mark Twain

+* "In my experience most mathematicians are intellectually lazy and especially dislike reading experimental papers." - Francis Crick

 <body>
 <p> <em> Last updated </em> </p>